eXascaleInfolab/bench-vldb20/README.md

 ### Results
-All results will be added to `Results` folder.
+All results and plots will be added to `Results` folder.
 The accuracy results of all algorithms will be sequentially added for each scenario and dataset to: `Results/.../.../error/`.
 The runtime results of all algorithms will be added to: `Results/.../.../runtime/`.
-The plots of the recovered blocks will be added to the folder `Results/.../.../recovery/plots/`
+The plots of the recovered blocks will be added to the folder `Results/.../.../recovery/plots/`.

 ### Execution examples